-insert (doc\or\docs, load\bulk=True, write\concern=None)
+'''

+insert (doc_or_docs, load_bulk=True, write_concern=None)

 bulk insert documents

+'''

-- doc\or\docs a document or list of documents to be inserted - (optional) (load\bulk) If True returns the list of document instances - write\concern Extra keyword arguments are passed down to insert () which will be used as options for the resultant getLastError command.
+- docs\or\doc a document or list of documents to be inserted - (optional) (load\bulk) If True returns the list of document instances - write\concern Extra keyword arguments are passed down to insert () which will be used as options for the resultant getLastError command.
 For example, insert(..., {w: 2, fsync: True}) will wait until at least two servers have recorded the write and will force an fsync on each server being written to.